 Download the KSP installation file and then select and run it.

-Run the XorbleKVKSP.msi installer and wait for the installation to complete (this should only take a few seconds)
+Run the XorbleKSP4KV.msi installer and wait for the installation to complete (this should only take a few seconds)

 Installing the Xorble KSP with Dependencies